-Course Code: Grade Level: Course Length: Pre-requisite: Credit Eligibility: ART 141, ART 142 9, 10, 11, 12 1 Year None Art, CTE
+Course Code: ART 141, ART 142

+Grade Level: 9, 10, 11, 12

+Course Length: 1 Year

+Prerequisites: None Credit Eligibility: Art, CTE

 YEARBOOK

 Want to be part of a team that creates the memory of your high school experience?
 Yearbook is a production class that pulls together a variety of skills - from writing and editing to layout, design and photography.
 Students learn how to produce a publication in a student-directed/project-based environment.
 Students gain useful, real world skills in time management, design and layout, editing, and teamwork - all while producing a creative, innovative yearbook which records school memories and events.
 If you enjoy working as part of a team, showing your creative side, and making memories for all students this is the class for you!